Welcome

 SQE1 Syllabus

 For SQE1, you are required to understand the principles governing jurisdiction in international contractual and tortious claims.
 This includes the mechanisms used by the courts of England and Wales to decide if they have the power to hear a case with a foreign element.
-A practical understanding of these rules is necessary to advise clients appropriately before litigation begins.
+A practical understanding of these rules is necessary to advise clients appropriately before litigation begins, with a focus on the following syllabus points:

 • the distinction between jurisdiction and governing law